Kentucky vs. Louisville Predictions, College Basketball BetMGM Promo Codes, & Picks - December 21

 Kentucky vs. Louisville Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 21

-Thursday's contest between the No. 9 Kentucky Wildcats (8-2) and the Louisville Cardinals (5-6) at KFC Yum!
-Center has a projected final score of 82-73 based on our computer prediction, with a favored Kentucky squad coming out on top.
+Thursday's game that pits the No. 9 Kentucky Wildcats (8-2) versus the Louisville Cardinals (5-6) at KFC Yum!
+Center has a projected final score of 82-73 (based on our computer prediction) in favor of Kentucky, who is the favorite in this matchup by our model.
 Game time is at 6:00 PM ET on December 21.

-Based on our computer prediction, Louisville is projected to cover the spread (13.5) versus Kentucky.
-The two sides are expected to go under the 156.5 over/under.
+Based on our computer prediction, Louisville is a good bet to cover the point spread, which currently sits at 13.5.
+The two teams are projected to go over the 155.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!